Supervisors of Non-Retail Sales Workers

-In this career summary, you will find out what the job of A Sales Supervisor is about and what it is like.
+In this career summary, you will find out what the job of a Supervisor of Non-Retail Sales Worker is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

-Non-Retail Sales Supervisors directly supervise and coordinate activities of sales workers other than retail sales workers.
+Supervisors of Non-Retail Sales Workers directly supervise and coordinate activities of sales workers other than retail sales workers.
 May perform duties such as budgeting, accounting, and personnel work, in addition to supervisory duties.

-Sales Supervisors with little to no experience tend to make between $36870 and $51160 while the more experienced ones make over $103820 per year.
+Non-Retail Sales Supervisors with little to no experience tend to make between $40310 and $54670 while the more experienced ones can earn over $101920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sales Supervisor is to move to a higher paying state like NY.
-Right now, the highest paying states for Sales Supervisors are NY, NH, NC, PA and VA.
+One of the easiest ways to increase your salary as a Supervisor of Non-Retail Sales Worker is to move to a higher paying state like NY.
+Right now, the highest paying states for Non-Retail Sales Supervisors are NY, VA, NC, RI and PA.

-3 other factors that can increase your salary as A Sales Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supervisor of Non-Retail Sales Worker is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Sales Supervisors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Non-Retail Sales Supervisors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons